thisKim/nextjs-ai-chatbot/README.md

 ## Notes

+Using the flappy bird use case, you should now see a "Diff View" button on the upper right.

 1. PM - Assess requrements and time (~3hrs)
 2. BE / Infra - Get working demo of project up and running.
 (Configuration over code)
 3. PM - Assess app, feature set, and UI/UX patterns.